Advice and information for those caring for a disabled family/whānau member

 For some young people, they may always need some support to make decisions or help to achieve their goals.
 As parents, we have to learn when to step in and when to step back.

-Having the right communication tool or communication aid is vitally important.
+Having the right communication tool or communication aid is vitally important in supporting decision making.
 Communication tools can be as simple as using pictures to elicit a yes or no response, using NZSL (New Zealand Sign Language), or technological aids/computers/apps that assist the person to communicate.
 Organisations like TalkLink can help find the right assistive technology or aid for your young person.

 Supporting the person in making decisions has several key elements: